Czech-French writer Milan Kundera dies at 94

 Kundera also taught at the Prague film school, where his students included the future Oscar-winning director Milos Forman.

-His breakthrough novel "The Joke" about a young man expelled from university and the Communist Party over an ill-thought joke was published in 1967.
+His breakthrough novel "The Joke" about a young man expelled from university and the Communist Party over an ill-conceived joke was published in 1967.

 French national